Endangered Species (1982 film): Critical response

 Vincent Canby of The New York Times found the idea of the film ripped from then current headlines of cattle mutilations, and praised the efforts of the cast and editor to make the material of the film realistic, but that the film overall was "dumb."
 Kevin Thomas of the Los Angeles Times declared the film a "taut political thriller... as chilling as it is persuasive."

 TV Guide awarded the film three out of five stars, praising the cast and blaming the film's commercial failure on poor distribution by Metro-Goldwyn Mayer.
 They especially recommended the film for fans of director Alan Rudolph, and praised the effects of the low-flying helicopters snatching cows from their pastures at night.
 John Stanley of Creature Feature also liked the film, giving it 3.5 out of 5 stars. finding it thrilling and enthralling.

+Filmink argued "Urich was miscast in the lead, a role that should have been played by Robert Mitchum – but he wasn’t as badly miscast as Rudolph was behind the camera."

 Home media

 The Warner Archive Collection released Endangered Species on DVD on August 2, 2010.
 In May 2023, Scream Factory released the film for the first time on Blu-ray.